jweinst1/Oblivion/README.md

 ## Output

 Oblivion is a programming language that outputs a string representing an svg format graphic.
 This is called the `SVGOut`.
 We can think of this output as a buffer.
-Similarly, the language can aslo "print" statements to another output called `StdOut`.
+Similarly, the language can also "print" statements to another output called `StdOut`.
 Both of these are accessed with the `draw` keyword and `print()` function respectively.

 ### WhiteSpace

-In Oblivon, newlines, spaces, tabs and commas are treated as whitespace.
+In Oblivion, newlines, spaces, tabs and commas are treated as whitespace.
 This means you can put as many commas, spaces or newlines as you like, to allow for a customized spacing of code.

 ```